marsbroshok/mlops-labs/workshops/README.md

-# Workshop blueprints
+# Mini Workshops

-This section contains blueprints for instructor led ML Engineering workshops.
-It is expected that instructors will use them as a starting point to create a customized workshop addressing the needs of a specific audience.
-Multiple workshops can be combined to create a comprehensive, multi-day workshop.
+This section contains hands on labs for instructor led ML Engineering mini workshops.
+Each mini workshops focuses on a single use case.
+The instructors can (and are encouraged) to combine multiple mini workshosps into a comprehensive, multi-day workshop.

 ## [Continuous training with scikit-learn and Cloud AI Platform ](kfp-caip-sklearn)